 Teaching During Campus Closure Guide & Workshop Series

 In the event of an emergency, the ability to teach courses on campus may be affected.
-The Teaching During Campus Closure guide and workshop series will help you identify and become acquainted with alternatives to face-to-face instruction for use during situations when teaching must take place remotely.
+The COVID-19 Remote Teaching Resources Guide and workshop series will help you identify and become acquainted with alternatives to face-to-face instruction for use during situations when teaching must take place remotely.

 Teaching During Campus Closure Resources Guide:

-We’ve collected together the advice we’ve sent out in response to past snow days and other weather emergencies, and set up a permanent page on our website for “COVID-19 Remote Teaching Resource Guide.”
+We’ve collected together the advice we’ve sent out in response to past snow days and other weather emergencies, and set up a permanent page on our website for “COVID-19 Remote Teaching Resources Guide.”
 The guide lists actions you should take well in advance of any weather or other emergency, ideally at the start of each semester, and then looks at categories of instructional needs that would be essential for continuing a face to face class online, and the tools available in each category.

 Teaching During Campus Closure Workshop Series: